ansible/workshops/exercises/ansible_smart_mgmt/1-compliance/README.md

 Automated Smart Management Workshop: Configuring and performing an OpenSCAP Scan
 ================================================================================

-In this exercise, we will learn how to configure and perform an OpenSCAP scan using playbooks in Ansible Automation Platform 2 with Satellite.
+In this exercise, we will learn how to configure and perform an OpenSCAP scan using playbooks in Ansible Automation Platform 2 with Ansible and Satellite.
 When running multiple Red Hat Enterprise Linux systems, it's important to keep all of these systems compliant with a meaningful security policy and perform security scans often.
 OpenSCAP is an open source project that is used by government agencies, corporations, as well as e-commerce (just to name a few examples).
 OpenSCAP provides tools for automated vulnerability checking.
 Satellite can be loaded with RPM packages for SCAP workbench v1.2.0-8 which will provide scanning capabilities.
 Satellite is also loaded with the SCAP security guide v0.1.54-3 for RHEL7 and CentOS devices which provides the appropriate XCCDF benchmarks for PCI and STIG compliance for the purpose of this exercise.
 This exercise will focus on RHEL systems, CentOS will be out of scope.

 Environment
 -----------